Ears

 otitis externa.png

 During the summer months, each day I see several infections of the ear canal called swimmer’s ear.
 “All that swimming, my kids are in the water all day”, according to many parents.
 Children and adolescents don’t have many cold-like symptoms, but it really hurts to touch their ear(s).
-On exam, I notice a pain ear during the exam.
-It is hard to look into the ear canal without the child jumping off the table.
+On the exam, I noticed a pain in the ear during the exam.
+It is hard to investigate the ear canal without the child jumping off the table.
 The ear canal itself is swollen and red.